5th ACQF Continental Forum

 15:15 – 16:45

 Unlocking the Potential of the QCP: From Data to Policy Impact.
-Capacity building activity (part II)
+Capacity building activity (session II)

 ETF and QCP Team